CodePushGo/website/src/content/blog/en/setting-up-capacitor-local-environment.md

 }
 ```

-Capgo's global CDN delivers impressive speeds, with 5MB bundles downloading in just 114ms [\[1\]](https://capgo.app/).
+CodePushGo's global CDN delivers impressive speeds, with 5MB bundles downloading in just 114ms [\[1\]](https://capgo.app/).
 Once live updates are set up, you can automate your builds for smoother deployments.

 ### Build Automation

-Integrate Capgo with your CI/CD pipeline to automate builds and deployments.
+Integrate CodePushGo with your CI/CD pipeline to automate builds and deployments.
 It supports popular platforms like:

 | CI/CD Platform | Integration Method | Key Benefits |
 | --- | --- | --- |